FrontEndFoxes/curriculum/workshop/nanos/nano4.md

 # Create a simple computed property

-Today you will create a very simple application that displays today's date, and will learn about how computed properties work and how you can use them in your own projects.
+Today you will create a very simple application that calculates the number of days since your birthday, and will learn about how computed properties work and how you can use them in your own projects.

 ## Get Started